ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Whisper.rst

 Use case
 ~~~~~~~~

--  DApps that need to publish small amounts of information to each other
+-  ÐApps that need to publish small amounts of information to each other
    and have the publication last some substantial amount of time.
 For
-   example, a currency exchange DApp may use it to record an offer to
+   example, a currency exchange ÐApp may use it to record an offer to
    sell some currency at a particular rate on an exchange.
 In this case,
    it may last anything between tens of minutes and days.
 The offer
    wouldn't be binding, merely a hint to get a potential deal started.

--  DApps that need to signal to each other in order to ultimately
+-  ÐApps that need to signal to each other in order to ultimately
    collaborate on a transaction.
-For example, a currency exchange DApp
+For example, a currency exchange ÐApp
    may use it to coordinate an offer prior to creating one (or two,
    depending on how the exchange is structured) transactions on the
    exchange.

--  DApps that need to provide non-real-time hinting or general
+-  ÐApps that need to provide non-real-time hinting or general
    communications between each other.
 E.g. a small chat-room app.

--  DApps that need to provide dark (plausible denial over perfect
+-  ÐApps that need to provide dark (plausible denial over perfect
    network traffic analysis) comms to two correspondents that know
    nothing of each other but a hash.
-This could be a DApp for a
+This could be a ÐApp for a
    whistleblower to communicate to a known journalist exchange some
    small amount of verifiable material and arrange between themselves
    for some other protocol (Swarm, perhaps) to handle the bulk transfer.